Office: 280 South Maple Street, PO Box 435, Grant, MI 49327

 This park is located on Park Drive just off of east State Road across from the Grant Elementary School.
-Blanche Lake is great for fishing, whether from the 144' of docks (installed 2 sections in May) or from a boat.
+Blanche Lake is great for fishing, whether from the 144' of docks (docks installed in May) or from a boat.
 The boat launch is available seasonally and makes it easier to get boats in and out of the lake.
 A 40' swim beach to the east of the boat launch was completed in the summer of 2012.
 We have most recently added L.E.D. lights throughout Blanche Lake Park, and some surveillance.
 In May 2013, two new 15' player benches were installed at the ballfield as well as a set of used bleachers for spectators.
 The City of Grant received a $56,000 grant for the construction of an amphitheatre at the Park.